Maximizing the Diversity of Exposure in a Social Network: Introduction

-We show that taking all the aforementioned components into account, the problem of max\-i\-miz\-ing the diversity of exposure in a social network can be cast as max\-i\-miz\-ing a monotone and submodular function subject to a matroid constraint on the allocation of articles to users.
-We show that this problem is \NP-hard and is far more challenging than the classical influence ma\-xi\-mi\-za\-tion problem.
-We introduce a non-trivial generalization of random reverse-reachable sets (RR-sets)~\cite{borgs14}, which we call random \emph{reverse co-exposure} sets (RC-sets) for accurately estimating the diversity of exposure in a social network.
-We propose a scalable approximation algorithm named \fastAlgoLong (\fastAlgo) that leverages random RC-sets and an adaptive sample size determination procedure, ensuring quality guarantee on the returned solution with high probability.
+We show that taking all the aforementioned components into account, the problem of maximizing the diversity of exposure in a social network can be cast as maximizing a monotone and submodular function subject to a matroid constraint on the allocation of articles to users.
+We show that this problem is \NP-hard and is far more challenging than the classical influence-maximization problem.
+We introduce a non-trivial generalization of random reverse-reachable sets ({\rr}-sets)~\cite{borgs14}, which we call random \emph{reverse co-exposure} sets ({\rc}-sets), for accurately estimating the diversity of exposure in a social network.
+We propose a scalable approximation algorithm, named \emph{\fastAlgoLong} (\fastAlgo), that leverages random {\rc}-sets and an adaptive sample size determination procedure, ensuring quality guarantee on the returned solution with high probability.

 Although our approach belongs to a large body of work on information propagation and breaking filter bubbles, there are significant differences and novelties.
 In particular: